 This course leads to two separate degrees.
 Depending upon your specialisation, you will be awarded one of:

-- the Bachelor of Education (Honours) in Primary Education, or
+- Bachelor of Education (Honours) in Primary Education, or

-- the Bachelor of Education (Honours) in Secondary Education,
+- Bachelor of Education (Honours) in Secondary Education,

-You will gain all the benefits of each degree course (see Bachelor of Education (Honours)/Bachelor of Fine Art) and be fully equipped to pursue a career in either education or the visual arts professions separately.
+You will gain all the benefits of each degree course and be fully equipped to pursue a career in either field separately or to combine the two in your chosen work.

-Education study complements this with the knowledge and skills of how young people learn and are taught both generally and within the visual arts.
+In Education you'll develop the knowledge and skills of how young people learn and are taught both generally and within the fine arts.
 Taken together they open up a wide range of career opportunities.

 At a glance